HeiSD: Hybrid Speculative Decoding for Embodied Vision-Language-Action Models with Kinematic Awareness: Abstract

 \section{Abstract}

 Vision-Language-Action (VLA) Models have become the mainstream solution for robot control, but suffer from slow inference speeds.
 Speculative Decoding (SD) is a promising acceleration method which can be divided into two categories: drafter-based SD and retrieval-based SD.
-Existing methods fail to analyze the advantages and disadvantages of these two types of SD in VLA models, leading to their sole application or optimization.
-In this paper, we analyze the trajectory patterns of robots controlled by the VLA model and derive a key insight: the two types of SD should be used in a hybrid manner.
-However, achieving hybrid SD in VLA models poses several challenges: (1) draft rejection and persistent errors in retrieval-based SD; (2) difficulty in determining the hybrid boundary.
+Each of the two methods demonstrates complementary advantages and limitations when applied to VLA models, leading to the hypothesis that a hybrid approach integrating these two methods will yield better performance.
+In this paper, we first conduct a series of detailed analyses to reveal the advantages and feasibility of hybrid utilization.
+However, even with the aforementioned key insights, implementing hybrid SD in VLA models presents several challenges: (1) draft rejection and persistent errors in retrieval-based SD; (2) difficulty in determining the hybrid boundary.
 To address these, we propose the \textit{HeiSD} framework.
-We propose a retrieval-based SD optimization method in \textit{HeiSD},which contains a verify-skip mechanism and a sequence-wise relaxed acceptance strategy.
+We propose a retrieval-based SD optimization method in \textit{HeiSD}, which contains a verify-skip mechanism and a sequence-wise relaxed acceptance strategy.
 Moreover, we proposed a kinematic-based fused metric in \textit{HeiSD} to automatically determine the hybrid boundary.
 Experimental results demonstrate that \textit{HeiSD} attains a speedup of up to 2.45$\times$ in simulation benchmarks and 2.06$\times \sim$2.41$\times$ in real-world scenarios, while sustaining a high task success rate.